EU and MPs collaborating to block Brexit, claims Boris Johnson

 Boris Johnson has accused MPs and the EU of collaborating to block Brexit, as he warned of the increasing risk of leaving without a deal.

-The Prime Minister claimed Brussels is “not moving in their willingness to compromise” and warned a no-deal Brexit becomes more likely the longer this goes on.
+The Prime Minister said Brussels is “not moving in their willingness to compromise” and warned a no-deal Brexit becomes more likely the longer this goes on.

 He urged the UK’s “European friends to compromise” but said their position is likely to harden the more they believe Westminster can block Brexit.